wangjuekate/SocialProtest_online_Instreet/README.md

 Different websites have different API and keyword searching, so the code for this part is skipped.

-# Collect protest events
+## Classification of the events

 BERT_model.py classify the article text based on the criteria from B to F.
-The training set for F1-F4 is stored in training datasets folder.
+The training sets for F1-F4 is in the json files.

 # Citations